Attribute recalling use cases and best practices

 ❗️Please remember that in order to recall a respondent attribute in a survey, you must identify the respondents and pass the attribute value to Survicate either by sending the survey via a supported provider or adding merge tags to the survey link or with a code in your website or mobile app.

-📌 This feature is available in Mobile surveys from the 2.3.0 SDK version.
+📌 In Mobile surveys, this feature is available from the 2.3.0 SDK version.

 Keep reading to see how the attribute-recalling feature can be used in real-life examples.